Vogelfluglinie: History

 From 1951 to 1963 a ferry line from Gedser to Großenbrode operated as a temporary solution.
 In addition, traffic between Copenhagen and Hamburg would either be directed over the Great Belt ferry, Funen and Jutland or the Gedser-Warnemünde ferry.
 Construction of the "bird flight line" was restarted in 1949 and completed in 1963.

 On 14 December 2019 at 20:02 the last train from DSB and Deutsche Bahn arrived in Rødbyhavn.
-Trains between Hamburg and Copenhagen will run via Funen and Jutland until the Fehmarnbelt connection is completed.
+Trains between Hamburg and Copenhagen run via Funen and Jutland until the Fehmarnbelt connection is completed.
 The rail ferry was discontinued because service would have been degraded massively while works on Sydbanen are ongoing.

 Ferry link

 The core of the connection is the 19 km ferry link between Rødby (Denmark) and Puttgarden (Germany).
 The line is operated by Scandlines.
 Ferries take 45 minutes and operate twice an hour, 24 hours a day.

 The projected Fehmarn Belt Fixed Link, an undersea tunnel, will replace the ferries.
 Danish-German negotiations on 29 June 2007 culminated in an agreement to complete the link by 2028, essentially on the basis of Danish funding.